Midwife in the Tire Swing

 “Just bad—limp, outdated burlesque shtick, like about her winning the Pull-it Surprise.
 Get this: ‘so there was this Polack walked into a bar with a frog growing out of his head.
 ‘Holy Christ,’ says the bartender.
 ‘How long has this been going on?’
 And the frog says, ‘It started as a pimple on my ass...’
 Like that.
 They ate it up.
 She laughed at her own bad jokes; she’d have blackouts and convulsions.
 The spectators loved that.
 And by now she had a fan following.
 These were not sightseers, these were worshippers.
 I gave up on Vegas; I started running and got a workout routine.
 The pounds rolled off; I started writing again.
 I left her.
 She died.”

-“You didn’t leave her, you were thrown out.
+“You didn’t leave her, you were thrown out by the landlady.
 She died of a broken heart.”

 “Whatever—she died on stage; she would have liked that.
 She was in a blackout and tried to shinny up the brass pole with the whole stalk of bananas.
 One of the other girls must have smeared a lubricant on it.
 She went down like a sack of rutabagas—plop, right there in front of 300 Jaycees from Muncie.
 They loved it.
 They called a ring doctor, a real MD, too—his specialty was sticking Band-Aids on boxers while they hemorrhaged—over from the MGM Grand.
 He pronounced her dead and the room cheered.”